The VA Patient Advocacy ProgramUpdated: December 23, 2022

-The “lowest level resolution” process will involve you speaking first to your provider, but may require you to elevate the discussion to the care provider’s supervisor or even the head of the department first depending on circumstances.
+The “lowest level resolution” process will involve you speaking first to your provider but may require you to elevate the discussion to the care provider’s supervisor or even the head of the department first, depending on the circumstances.

-“If your concern is still unresolved” at this level, the VA official site advises patients to begin the process to contact the Patient Advocate who can help, “..in filing an appeal for a review of your concern” where applicable.
+“If your concern is still unresolved” at this level, the VA official site advises patients to begin the process of contacting the Patient Advocate who can help, “..in filing an appeal for a review of your concern” where applicable.

 Who Is My VA Health Care Treatment Team?

 The VA “treatment team” concept includes the doctor, nurse, social worker, dietitian, pharmacist, chaplain, therapist, or any other professional involved in your treatment or care.

 When You Have Talked To Your VA Treatment Team But Aren’t Satisfied